Morphological Analysis of the Polarized Synchrotron Emission with WMAP and Planck: Filament analysis

 where $d_{_{\textrm{P30}}}(\alpha)$ and $d_{_{\textrm{WK}}}(\alpha)$ are computed respectively from the \textit{Planck} and \textit{WMAP} data.
 Adding the free parameter $n(\alpha)$ gives the advantage of removing any zero level due to possible systematics in the maps.
 The fit is performed with the orthogonal distance regression code \texttt{odr}\footnote{https://docs.scipy.org/doc/scipy/reference/odr} from \texttt{SciPy}, in order to account for the noise variance of both \textit{WMAP} and \textit{Planck}.
 A calibration error of 0.3\% has been added in quadrature to both experiments \cite{Bennett_2013,Npipe}.
 From the parameter $m(\alpha)$ and its uncertainty, we compute the spectral index for each $\alpha$ as

 where $\nu_{_{\textrm{P30}}}=$28.4~GHz and $\nu_{_{\textrm{WK}}}$=22.8~GHz.
 The final value of the index is recovered from the weighted average

 Since the $\beta(\alpha)$ values are strongly correlated, we take as the uncertainty on the final spectral index the minimum variance among the measurements $\sigma_\beta = \min(\sigma_\beta(\alpha))$.
 We checked that this uncertainty is always larger then the intrinsic uncertainty of $\beta(\alpha)$ given by the standard deviation estimated at different rotation angles.

 As a consistency check, we also fitted the spectral index from the debiased polarized intensities with the T-T plot approach.
 We find consistent results with those determined with the method presented above.
-It has been showed that the synchrotron spectral index is not stable with respect to polarization orientation in the presence of systematics \cite{2013ApJ...763..138W}.
+It has been shown that the synchrotron spectral index is not stable with respect to polarization orientation in the presence of systematics \cite{2013ApJ...763..138W}.
 The $(Q,U)$ method allows marginalization of the result over the polarization angle, making this approach more reliable.

 The maps are analysed at $3^\circ$ resolution and $N_{side}=64$, masking the Galactic plane.
 Pixels with a signal-to-noise ratio lower than 2.5 have been excluded.
 The maps are converted to Rayleigh-Jeans temperature units and corrected by the colour correction using the coefficients given in \cite{planckDust}.

 In Table~\ref{table1} the spectral indices determined for the different filaments are listed.
 For each filament, a mean $\chi^2$ value is computed by averaging over all the values given at different rotation angles by the \texttt{odr} routine.
 Note that we do not take into account the presence of correlated noise between pixels, thus, leading to an underestimation of the uncertainties.
 This is one of the reasons which would explain some large $\chi^2$ values.
 We find spectral index results, both inside and outside the filaments, consistent with the values found in previous analysis of about –3.1 \cite{akrami2020planck,NicolettaSych, Martire_2022}.
 As shown in figure~\ref{figpolFracBeta} (bottom panel), the $\beta$ values span a very broad range, from -3.59 (XVII) to -2.17 (VII).
-The value for loop I is consistent with the literature.
+The value for loop I is consistent with the literature \cite{Vidal_2015, Guidi}.
 Filaments IX and XV, the most polarized detections located at the NPS, show slightly flatter values ($\sim$ -2.5).